Italian Guatemalans

-Italian Guatemalans (italo-guatemaltechi; ítalo-guatemaltecos) are Guatemalans of Italian ancestry.
-The Italians contributed in the construction of the country as monuments, parks and besides contributing at the National Conservatory.
+Italian Guatemalans (italo-guatemaltechi; ítalo-guatemaltecos) are Guatemalan-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Guatemala during the Italian diaspora, or Italian-born people in Guatemala.
+Italians contributed in the construction of the country as monuments, parks and besides contributing at the National Conservatory.

 History

 The Italian immigration in Guatemala began in a consistent way only in the early Republican era.
 One of the first Italians to come to Guatemala was Geronimo Mancinelli, an Italian coffee farmer who lived in San Marcos (Guatemala) in 1847.
 However, the first wave of Italian immigrants came in 1873, under the government of Justo Rufino Barrios, these immigrants were mostly farmers attracted by the wealth of natural and spacious highlands of Guatemala.
 Most of them settled in Quetzaltenango and Guatemala City.

 First migration

-During colonial centuries only a few italians came to what is now Guatemala, mostly religious missionaries with some merchants and a few soldiers under spanish rule.
+During colonial centuries only a few Italians came to what is now Guatemala, mostly religious missionaries with some merchants and a few soldiers under Spanish rule.